ossraju/advanceQuizzFinal/README.md

 NetBeans IDE 8.2
 database: Derby

-Technologies implemented: Hibernate Maven Log4J Servlet.
+Technologies implemented: Hibernate Maven Log4J Servlet springs.

 Successfull run project you need to input the student and professor login credentials in the database,then only project run successfully.